 When does a loved one’s death qualify as a wrongful death case?
 According to Alabama Code § 6-5-410, whenever an individual or organization’s negligence causes someone else’s death, the surviving family members may have an actionable wrongful death case.

-For a free legal consultation with a Wrongful Death lawyer serving Birmingham, call 800-537-8185
+For a free legal consultation with a Wrongful Death lawyer serving Birmingham, call (205) 380-4158

-What Compensation Can I Get in a Wrongful Death Case?
+Requesting Compensation for a Wrongful Death

 The exact compensation available in your family’s wrongful death case will depend on several factors.
 Unlike many other states, Alabama law does not allow surviving family members to recover expenses directly related to their loved one’s death, such as funeral costs, medical bills, and loss of protection.

 Rather, the damages in an Alabama wrongful death claim are strictly punitive.
 This means the compensation your family may receive is commensurate with how badly the courts decide the responsible party behaved.

 This can be a frustrating rule for families seeking wrongful death compensation.
 To get answers about what punitive damages may be available in your case, you may want to consult with our team.